 If you’re in that boat and need a co-signer — or you can get approved on your own but want a co-signer to improve your chances of getting a lower rate — it may be better to apply with another lender.

-Before you apply with Earnest, it’s important to shop around and compare terms to make sure you get the best rates available.
+Before you apply for an Earnest student loan refinance, it’s important to shop around and compare terms to make sure you get the best rates available.
 If you’re interested in checking your rates with Earnest and other lenders at the same time, you can do so using Purefy’s rate comparison tool.